Environment | In harmony with nature

 Sixty-nine manufacturing facilities have partnerships with local schools, universities, NGO/NPOs, national wildlife groups, and governments and have promoted biodiversity conservation.
 For example, Aiken PSR in the U.S. has partnered with University of South Carolina, Aiken Campus to provide educational classroom instruction to Aiken County students.

-Sixty-eight manufacturing facilities manage on-site microhabitats or waystations such as bird box, pathway for small animals crossing roads and aquatic plants on the waterside.
-Furthermore, eighty-two manufacturing facilities protect and manage habitat onsite and/or offsite, with a total of over 2,072 hectares of habitat* managed.
+68manufacturing facilities manage on-site microhabitats or waystations such as bird boxes, pathways for small animals crossing roads, and aquatic plants on the waterside.
+Furthermore, 82 manufacturing facilities protect and manage habitat onsite and/or offsite, with a total of over 2,072 hectares of habitat managed.

 Size of habitat management area* based on “In Harmony with Nature – Promoting Biodiversity Program”

-*Total area inside and outside the sites, including those managed in cooperation with external organizations
+*Total value inside and outside the site, including those that are managed in cooperation with outside organizations

 Relevant Information